keptn-contrib/helm-service/README.md

 Replace `<latest>` with a Keptn version available from the [release list](https://github.com/keptn/keptn/tags).

+## Installation on multiple remote execution planes

+To avoid naming conflicts and resulting errors in a setup with multiple remote execution planes, please provide a unique name per helm-service using the `nameOverride` parameter that can be found in the [helm values](./chart/README.md).

 ## Development

 You can use `skaffold run --tail` to build and deploy from this directory.